 In a network that is slice-based, every slice will be seen as a different logical network.
 This will not only minimize the risk of introducing and running new services but will also support relocation since new architectures or technologies can be inaugurated on isolated slices.
-It will also have a positive impact on the network security.
+It will also have a positive impact on network security.
 If a cyber-attack ruptures one slice, the damage is restricted to just one slice and is not able to spread further.
-This way, the resource allocation and infrastructure utilization will be much more cost and energy efficient as compared to a traditional network.
+This way, the resource allocation, and infrastructure utilization will be much more cost and energy-efficient as compared to a traditional network.

 Network Slicing in 5G is still in its research stage and both NGMN and 3GPP have been working to develop the description and make use of cases.
 In November of 2016, the 5G Americas Industry Association introduced a white paper that discusses the role of network slicing and the basic requirements of the 5G Networks; it offers a description of an end-to-end system framework to build personalized network slices and also presents an outline of the functional aspects of network slicing.
 In addition, it looks at the opportunities for operators.